saif-corgi/oauth-sdk-go/README-en.md

 }
 ```

-If you encounter the following page, you need to replace the 6f1e-123-58-221-57.ngrok.io with your service domain!!!
+If you encounter the following page, you might need to replace the 6f1e-123-58-221-57.ngrok.io with your service domain:
 ![报错图片](https://cdn.shoplazza.com/59c635bd81b66755ab9a64d698af0900.jpg)

 ##  3. <a name='dir'></a>The directory structure